TomatenKuchenDEV/docs/docs/moderation/settings.md

 Prevents users from sending messages starting with markdown headers (`#`, `##` and `###`).
 This can prevent flooding of channels by using big text.

+## AutoMod explanations

+Writes users a DM when they violate a Discord AutoMod rule of the server which contains the violated word or RegEx and the full message content.

 ## DM messages on ban/kick/mute/warn

 Edit the message users receive by DM if a moderator uses one of the mentioned moderation actions on them.